gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Upsert push token of a user
+Use this API to update and insert the push token of the user.

 *Success Response:*

-Success
+Success.
+Check the example shown below or refer `PushtokenRes` for more details.

 Schema: `PushtokenRes`